nickfreese/Blob-Freezer/readme.md

     - auto size and format by device width and type.

 - Support for sub folders
-- resource includes.  including css and content.  options for minification.
+- Resource includes.  including css and content.  options for minification.
-- custom routing configuration for serving web app content.
+- Custom routing configuration for serving web app content.
+- JS packaged as module, will be usable as node module as well.

 ------------------------------------------------------------------------------------------------------------------